 Jump to topic

-Dilaudid, the brand name for hydromorphone, is an opioid drug used to treat severe pain.
-It is typically used only when other alternative treatments have failed, such as non-opioid pain relievers and opioid combination drugs.
+Dilaudid, the brand name for hydromorphone, is a drug used to treat severe pain.
+It belongs to the drug class opioid analgesics.
+Dilaudid is typically used only when other alternative pain medications have failed, such as non-opioid pain relievers and opioid combination drugs.

 COVID-19 Doesn’t Have to Stop You From Getting Help

 Rehab facilities are open and accepting new patients

 Dilaudid is available as a liquid oral solution or as tablets.
 The drug concentration of the liquid solution is 5 milligrams/milliliter (mg/ml).
 The tablet is available in 2, 4 or 8 mg doses.
 It should always be stored at room temperature.

 Use Dilaudid only as prescribed by a health care professional.
 Dosing for each form is as follows: